tamerlanchik/golangci-lint/README.md

 - [wsl](https://github.com/bombsimon/wsl) - Whitespace Linter - Forces you to use empty lines!
 - [goprintffuncname](https://github.com/jirfag/go-printf-func-name) - Checks that printf-like functions are named with `f` at the end
 - [gomnd](https://github.com/tommy-muehle/go-mnd) - An analyzer to detect magic numbers.
+- [myerrorlint](https://github.com/Rikkuru/myerrorlint) - check for errors of wrong type returned from our functions

 ## Configuration